davidsun0/davidsun0.github.io/md/simple.md

 ## Features

-Simple Language has support for arbitrary precision integers.
+SimpleLanguage has support for arbitrary precision integers.